Woodman Point: Racecourse

 For years racing enthusiasts had been requesting that the existing railway line to Robbs Jetty be extended to Woodman Point for ease of access, but to no avail.
 This eventually led to the decline of the area as a popular racecourse.
-In 1903 the State Government decided to resume the racecourse land for a new explosives magazine, as it was by then considered to be abandoned.
+In 1903 the state government decided to resume the racecourse land for a new explosives magazine, as it was by then considered to be abandoned.
 Only then was the railway line extended.

 Other uses

-Woodman Light, a lighthouse built in 1902, is located just beyond the eastern boundary of the reserve.
+Woodman Point Lighthouse was built in 1902, is located just beyond the eastern boundary of the reserve.
 The light is on a small hill to the east of Cockburn Road, and nearby are stone cottages used to house the lighthouse keepers.

-In 1966 the State Electricity Commission (now Western Power) built a wastewater treatment plant at Woodman Point.
+In 1966 the State Electricity Commission built a wastewater treatment plant at Woodman Point.
 It was replaced by another plant in a new location also at Woodman Point in 1984.

 Munitions site

-The munitions bunkers, located in a munitions reserve East of the quarantine station, were actively used for that purpose until the 1980s when the facility was decommissioned and moved to Karnup, southeast of Rockingham.
+The munitions bunkers, located in a munitions reserve east of the quarantine station, were actively used for that purpose until the 1980s when the facility was decommissioned and moved to Karnup, southeast of Rockingham.

 By that time the Navy had also established its own facility at HMAS Stirling on Garden Island.

 Railway line

-A dedicated railway spur line to service the munitions reserve originally ran parallel to Cockburn Road past Coogee Beach to South Fremantle and then to the inner harbour of the Port of Fremantle, which was a major allied naval base during World War II.
+A dedicated railway spur line to service the munitions reserve originally ran parallel to Cockburn Road past Coogee Beach to South Fremantle and then to Fremantle Harbour, which was a major allied naval base during World War II.
 Removal of the munitions reserve was necessary before nearby land was developed into the residential suburb now known as Coogee.

 In the 1980s, a tourist railway operations centre at Woodman Point was proposed, but it never eventuated.